trustwallet/ansible-collection-blockchain/docs/cosmos_role.md

     quicksync_tmp_dir: /tmp/sync
 ```

-_When Ansible Role targeting an AWS EC2 insance, it might be a good idea to
+_When Ansible Role targeting an AWS EC2 instance, it might be a good idea to
 change the `chain_data_dir` to target directory at attached & mounted
 EBS volume (and ensure the EBS Volume is retained on EC2 Instance termination).
 Attaching and mounting the AWS EBS volume is out of scope of this role._